mrtaikandi/HttpHammer/README.md

 - Detailed performance metrics and reporting
 - Support for multiple HTTP methods (GET, POST, PUT, etc.)
 - Header and body customization for requests
+- Interactive mode with progress tracking
+- Support for delays and user prompts in test plans

 ## Installation